AdithyaSean/Automated-Home-Security-System/docs/Automated-Home-Security-System-Report.md

 The SHSS implements a sophisticated multi-tier architecture that aligns with Level 4 IoT requirements (Wang & Wang, 2023):

 1. **Perception Layer (Hardware)**
-   - High-resolution IP cameras with night vision capabilities
+   - ESP32 cameras
-   - NodeMCU controllers for sensor integration
+   - ESP32 microcontrollers for sensor integration
    - Raspberry Pi units serving as edge computing nodes
-   - Motion and proximity sensors for environmental monitoring
+   - Ultrasonic sensors for distance measurement
    - Audio communication modules for two-way interaction
    - Local alarm systems with variable alert levels

-   The Perception Layer forms the foundation of our security system, acting as the primary interface between the physical and digital worlds.
-The IP cameras, equipped with 1080p resolution and infrared capabilities, provide clear footage in both day and night conditions.
-ESP32 controllers serve as efficient intermediaries, collecting data from various sensors and transmitting it to the Raspberry Pi units.
-These edge computing nodes, powered by Raspberry Pi, handle initial data processing and analysis.
-The integration of PIR motion sensors with a range of up to 30 feet and proximity sensors ensures comprehensive environmental monitoring.
-Two-way audio communication is facilitated through high-fidelity microphones and speakers, while the multi-level alarm system can be configured to respond with different intensity levels based on the severity of detected threats.
+   The Perception Layer is the very first and primary layer of the system, responsible for capturing and processing video and sensor data from various sources.
+It includes cameras, microcontrollers, and sensors, as well as the local alarm system and audio communication modules.
+We use very cheap esp32 cam modules as the cameras, esp32 microcontrollers for sensor integration.
+We use esp32 microcontrollers, raspberry pi for edge computing and ultrasonic sensor for distance measurement.
+The local alarm system with variable alert levels.

 2. **Network Layer**
    - Secure Wi-Fi connectivity with failover mechanisms